GW-CS-SD-25-26/gw-cs-sd-25-26.github.io/lectures/team_charter.md

 ## 1. Project Summary
 *Use this section to convince the (non-technical) reader that your project solves an important problem, overcomes difficult technical challenges, and will have an audience (users) or social purpose.
 The reader should feel that you understand the problem area and have some interesting ideas for solving the problem (and current solutions fall short of your goal).
 Typical content (based on Small Business Innovation Grants from NSF, VC Initial seed funding or Series A funding pitches etc.) includes:*
-- *Audience/User*: describe the expected audience/user for your project.
+- *Audience/User: describe the expected audience/user for your project.
 Occupation, demographic, location etc.*
 - *Problem statement: What customer needs or market pain points are you addressing?*
 - *Value Proposition: What is the key differentiator of your product/technology?*
 - *Innovation: Describe your innovation.
 What aspects are original, unusual, novel, disruptive or transformative compared to the current state of the art?*
 - *Broader societal impact: is there a broader societal need you are trying to address with this project?*

+*Your project summary should be in paragraph form and ~500 words*

 ## 2. Project Objectives
 *Clearly state the overall purpose of your team and briefly describe your senior design project.
-This is similar to the project summary, but is more practical and concise rather than persuasive and aspriational.*
+This is similar to the project summary, but is more practical and concise rather than persuasive and aspriational.
+Specifically, use this section to identify how your project addresses the technical & algorithmic complexity bars required for senior design.*

 ### 2.1 Specific Goals
 *Include a list of the specific components of your solution*

 *Example for building ChatGPT:*
 - *AI Model: A generative language model trained on large amounts of public data that can accurately and safely respond to user queries.*
-- *Compute-efficient backend: A highly scalable backend that can run the ai model and intelligently handle batching requests to optimize gpu efficiency*
+- *Compute-efficient backend: A highly scalable backend that can run the ai model and intelligently handle batching requests to optimize gpu efficiency.*
 - *User-friendly web app: A website with a chat interface that allows users to interact with the model.
 The website should require authentication and use accounts to manage individual's chat history*

 ## 3. Roles and Responsibilities

+### 3.1 Team Lead
 *Describe the different roles each team member will play and their primary focus area.
 Identify a "project lead" responsible for managing deadlines and organizing the rest of the team.
-Identify who is responsible for any logistics roles (managing sprint boards etc)*
+Identify who is responsible for any logistics roles (managing sprint boards, etc).
+You can use the team lead section below as a starting point, but feel free to change it to meet your team's needs.*

-### 3.1 Team Lead

 The team lead, *[Member Name]*, is responsible for managing team deadlines and keeping everyone on track.
 Their concrete responsibilities include:
 - reminding team members to post weekly status updates